Guides

 Model workflows

-Use workflows to match your organizational needs for overseeing the review and approval of models throughout the model lifecycle:
+Use workflows within the platform UI to match your organizational needs for overseeing the review and approval of models throughout the model lifecycle:

 Model inventory